JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_inspections_and_intentions.md

 - the possibility to turn off the inspection (globally or by suppressing them on various levels)
 - ability to configure the inspection options.

-If none of that is required and the analysis only needs to run in the active editor, [Annotator](syntax_highlighting_and_error_highlighting.md#annotator) provides better performance (because of its support for incremental analysis) and more flexibility for highlighting errors.
+If none of that is required and the analysis only needs to run in the active editor, [Annotator](syntax_highlighting_and_error_highlighting.md#annotator) provides better performance (because it supports incremental analysis) and more flexibility for highlighting errors.

 **Examples**:
 - [Code Inspections Tutorial](/tutorials/code_inspections.md)